Metiniu/Metin/README.md

 that can distinguish between cats and dogs based on their images.
 Two methods are used: Harris Corner Detection for a self-trained model and a pre-trained EfficientNet-B0 model.
 ## Personal note
 This project is my first practical project in the field of image processing and machine learning.
-Many of the ideas and solutions were developed through independent research on the internet and with the assistance of ChatGPT.
+Many of the ideas and solutions were developed through independent research on the internet.
 Working on this project has significantly deepened my understanding of key concepts and techniques.
 ## Installation
 - MATLAB